decidim/decidim/decidim-elections/README.md

 # Decidim::Elections

-The Decidim::Elections is a component that allows users to setup non-cryptographic elections, similarly as the old consultation module.
+The Decidim::Elections is a component that allows users to setup non-cryptographic elections.
 Elections are basically polls/surveys with census access management built-in.
 This allows registered or non-registered users to directly participate in them.

 > **WARNING**
 > This module is under development and is not ready for usage yet.